15 Top Places To Visit in Namibia

 Anthony is a photographer and writer for travel magazines and Lonely Planet, including the guides to Kenya and Botswana & Namibia.

-Exploring Namibia means combining wildlife, wild landscapes, and a fascinating human story.
-Join us as we take you through our favorite places to visit in Namibia.
+Few countries in Africa offer as many diverse safari experiences as you can find in Namibia.
+Exploring here means combining wildlife (in both national parks and private reserves), immersing yourself in wild landscapes, and experiencing a fascinating human story as told by the Namibian people themselves.
+Join us as we take you through our 15 favorite places to visit in Namibia.

 1. Etosha National Park